darkskyapp/translations/README.md

 ### Translation Submodules

 There is one translation submodule per language, all found in the `/lib/lang` directory.
-Each submodule is a single JavaScript function, taking a single argument (the expression described in the previous section) and returning a string representing that expression translated into the desired expression.

-    module.exports = function(expression) {
-      var translation;

-      /* ... do magic here ... */

-      return translation;
-    }

-Any JavaScript source files in the `/lib/lang` directory are automatically loaded by the library at run-time, so nothing further needs to be done once that file is created.
+(Any source files in that directory are automatically loaded by the library at run-time, so nothing further needs to be done once the file is created.)
+Each submodule exports a JavaScript object, representing a collection of *translation templates*.
+An expression (as described above) will get looked up in the object and translated as the object's value dictates, recursively as necessary.

-### The Template Helper Library

-There is a small library sitting in `/lib/template.js` that can simplify the process of creating a translation submodule.
-If given an associative array of *translation templates* and an expression (as described above), it will look up the relevant template in the array and apply it to the expression, recursively as necessary.

-For example, suppose we have the following associative array:
+For example, suppose we have the following object:

     {
       "very-light-rain": "drizzle",